simha-p/Loan_Portfolio/README.md

 *Borrowers with Credit scores between 633-743 have highest delay and default rates ,it may be benefical to review and adjust credit scoring model to better predict risk among borrowers within this range.*

 ## Targeted Risk Management for Loan Type
-*Givn that Commercial loans had the highest rate of default in 2018-2019 and Mortage in 2020-2021,revising their interest rates to better reflect the associated risk. *
+*Given that Commercial loans had the highest rate of default in 2018-2019 and Mortage in 2020-2021,revising their interest rates to better reflect the associated risk. *

 ## Age Group Analysis
 *The age group of 35-41 has the highest sum loan amount and hence might be a critical demographic for business.Diversifying Portfolio across different age-groups could mitigate the risk.*